ivakalandadze/ScandiWeb-Shopping-Site/README.md

 Initially this Project was a test assignement, but I made some changes in deisgn.

-This is my first big Project and also first time using GrapQL(must say terrific tool)
+This is my first big Project and also first time using GrapQL.

 At lastthe technologies implemented in this project are React, React-Router v6, JS, CSS.
 I chose to use the `create-react-app` boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.